Nicole-Lamb/reading-notes/Coders-Computer.md

     - This is changing the directory (cd) to the projects folder.

 2) `mkdir new-project`
-    - This is making a new directory (mkdir) that is named new-project.
+    - This is making (mkdir) a new directory that is named new-project.

 3) `touch new-project/newfile.md`
     - This is making (touch) a new file (newfile.md) in the folder new-project.
+    - This will go to that directory (new-project) and create the new file (newfile.md).

 4) `cd ..`
     - This is changing directories by going back to the previous folder.
-    - Changes with x1 . stays in the same directory, x2 .. goes back one.
+    - Changes with x1 . stays in the same directory, x2 .. goes back one, etc.

 5) `ls projects/new-project`
-    - This is listing (ls) everything in the folder new-project by moving/changing directories through the path projects/new-project.
+    - This is listing (ls) everything in the folder (new-project) by moving/changing directories through the path projects -> new-project.